 Our partnership pledges address actions on renewable energy, sustainable transport, energy efficiency and working together to reduce carbon emissions.
 These address how the community and Council uses and reduces energy.
-The pledges and targets have been incorporated into our draft Environment Strategy
+The pledges and targets will be incorporated into our Environment and Climate Change Strategy.